 Member of the Health Care Team:

 - Initiate and facilitate timely communication to meet the needs of patients and families.

 - Collaborate with patients, families, and health care team members to promote quality care.

 - Function as a member of the interdisciplinary health care team.

-The Associate Degree Nursing Program at Grayson College at the Main Campus in Denison, Texas is accredited by the:
+The Associate Degree Nursing Program at Grayson College at the Main Campus located in Denison, Texas is accredited by the:

 Accreditation Commission for Education in Nursing (ACEN)